RogerSanders/qon/README.md

 It has two key use-cases in mind:
 - A simple, lightweight, viable alternative to animated image files like [GIF](https://en.wikipedia.org/wiki/GIF) and [APNG](https://en.wikipedia.org/wiki/APNG).
-- An indexable frame store in memory or on disk, suitable for games or embedded systems.
+- An indexable frame store in memory or on disk, suitable for applications, games, or embedded systems.

 ## How?